alexandrutanasie/talex-lamp/README.md

 apt install apache2
 service apache2 start
 ```
-# allow the firewall permissions (if you have firewall activated):
+# allow the firewall permissions
+(if you have firewall activated)
 ```bash
 ufw allow in "Apache Full"
 ufw allow 80/tcp